clustergarage/argus/jekyll/_docs/getting-started.md

 ```
 {% endcodetab %}
 {% codetab OpenShift %}
-With your SSL certificates, create a **ConfigMap** with keys as described in
+With your SSL certificates, create a **ConfigMap** with keys as demonstrated in
 the [examples/ folder](https://raw.githubusercontent.com/clustergarage/argus/master/examples/argus-config.yaml).
 This includes a `ca.pem` for root CA certificate, `cert.pem` and `key.pem` for
 certificate/private keys.
 Apply the **ConfigMap** and the secure variation of